matsbror/wasm-c-component-example/README.md

 Here we implement a simple component to the wasi:cli/command world interface that modern wasmtime can use.
 Instead of a `main` function, the component needs to implement a `run` function.

+### Build the interface files

-### Link to the wasi:cli/command world wit in wasmtime and build the interface files
+The `wit` directory contains a copy of the wasi:cli/command world which normally is found in the wasmtime repo.

 ```
-ln -s <wasmtime-directory>/crates/wasi/wit wit
 wit-bindgen c wit  --world=wasi:cli/command
 ```